Wood duck © Nigel CC BY 2.0

 Visiting

 Hay Marsh Nature Reserve is virtually inaccessible by land, and it is difficult to land a boat on the shoreline.
-Please contact Ontario Nature if you are interested in knowing more about this property.
+To protect this nature reserve, this property does not have a marked trail system and is not open to members of the public.
+Please contact Ontario Nature if you are interested in conducting research or learning more about this property.